 Art exams are public exams and must comply with the JCQ Instructions for conducting examinations, available on the JCQ website.

 Question papers are sent on the basis of your estimated entries.

 The table below outlines the amount of controlled exam and preparation time allocated to a specific qualification.
-These time limits musn't be exceeded and all candidates must be given all the hours allocated for their exam:
+Short sessions should be avoided.
+Preparation time will either be determined by your centre or, where the tasks are available for the lifetime of the qualification, there is no time limit.

 Work stored electronically must be stored safely and securely, e.g. candidates must not be able to access it outside the exam.

 If candidates save their work using devices such as data sticks, these must be left in the exam room and centres should have a backup procedure in place in case the data stick becomes corrupted.

 The timed examination will normally be invigilated by an Art and Design teacher.

 However, as the Art and Design teacher may be required to give technical assistance to an individual candidate, additional invigilators can be used at the centre's discretion to make sure the supervision of candidates is maintained at all times.

 For the key things you need to be aware of when invigilating OCR art timed exams, take a look at our blog post.